Buy ellaOne morning after pill online with next day delivery

 and team of dispensers

-It is one of the most commonly prescribed morning after pills in the UK with others including:
+It is one of the most commonly used morning after pills in the UK, with others including:

 What is ellaOne used for?

-ellaOne is one of three morning after pills available online in the UK.
-It is widely prescribed as an emergency contraception after unprotected sex if there is a risk that this may lead to pregnancy. ellaOne has to be taken within 120 hours (5 days) of having unprotected sex, although it is most effective when taken as soon as possible after sex.
+ellaOne is widely prescribed as an emergency contraception after unprotected sex if there is a risk that this may lead to unwanted pregnancy.
+You may be at risk of getting pregnant if you have had unprotected sex, or if your contraception has failed (such as a condom ripping during sex). ellaOne has to be taken within 120 hours (5 days) of having unprotected sex.

 As long as it is taken within the necessary time period, ellaOne is thought to be up to 98% effective at preventing pregnancy.
 This makes it the most effective morning after pill available in the UK.